dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

       in the image of man's mind.
-    - from their wisdom, knowing this and knowing the heart of man, they determined that the development of such an artificial mind could lead to utopia or to the enslavement of mankind
+    - from their wisdom, knowing this and knowing the heart of man, they determined that the development of such an artificial mind could lead to utopia or to the destruction of mankind
 - and to protect against overpopulation, they determined that disasters early in man's history would be more effective in staving off the dangers of overpopulation